dansingjulia/neofs-testcases/docs/maintenance.md

 ...
 ```

-To toggle the setting in the running NeoFS Sidechain, exec:
+To toggle the setting in the running FrostFS Sidechain, exec:
 ```shell
 $ frostfs-adm morph set-config MaintenanceModeAllowed=true|false
 ```